Muma College of Business to host the Florida Business Analytics Forum in April; Hundreds expected to attend

 Kohavi did this for Amazon.com in the 1990s before he was hired by Microsoft to do the same for Bing and other online platforms.

-Throughout the symposium, panels comprised of industry experts and academic researchers will discuss various aspects of big data and showcase research in analytics conducted by scholars in the Muma College of Business as well as other areas of the university.
+Throughout the forum, panels comprised of industry experts and academic researchers will discuss various aspects of big data and showcase research in analytics conducted by scholars in the Muma College of Business as well as other areas of the university.

 Among the panelists: